Barrow Island, Barrow-in-Furness: Shipyard

 The island is home to Barrow Shipyard, owned now by BAE Systems.
 Former owners included the Barrow Iron Ship-Building Company, Vickers Shipbuilding, VSEL and Marconi Marine (VSEL), which became part of BAE in 1999.
 The shipyard remains one of the largest in the United Kingdom, rivalled only by that of Govan.
-The island also forms a major part of the Port of Barrow, owned by Associated British Ports.
+The island also forms a major part of the Royal Port of Barrow, owned by Associated British Ports.
 A large portion of the Waterfront Barrow-in-Furness is planned to be constructed on Barrow Island.

 The urbanisation of Barrow Island came about entirely as a result of the booming shipyard.
 Many of the existing shipyard buildings were constructed by VSEL, including the huge Heavy Engineering Workshop and Devonshire Dock Hall complex.
 Despite this, current owners, BAE Systems, have ambitious expansion plans on Barrow Island associated with the Trident successor programme.

 Barrow Island itself is a conservation area, while many of the shipyard buildings are listed buildings, as are numerous tenement houses including the Grade II* listed Devonshire Buildings.